 - Start the engine again.
 This time, set the throttle control to maximum speed (in step 3, it is set in a slow position).
 Slowly release the clutch/brake pedal while keeping the motion control levers in the neutral (N) position.

 - Try to move the motion control levers slowly in a forward direction then reverse it back after moving forward around 5 feet.
 And then, set it back to the neutral (N) position.
 Repeat it three times.

-- Your mower now has been completely disengaged/purged of the hydrostatic transmission.
+- Your mower now has been completely disengaged/purged of the How to Disengage Hydrostatic Transmission.
 You can use it normally with efficient performance right away.

 Troubleshooting Hydrostatic Issues

 If you have done all steps above and the hydrostatic transmission is already disengaged, but your mower/device still has an issue, then you really need to do a few extra steps in order to solve the issue.

 - System assessment: Begin with a thorough examination of the hydraulic system’s components;

 - Ensure that the oil level is enough and, if necessary, add more.